 - Minky is a fluffy material that is soft against baby’s skin.

-- Smooth PUL is a smooth material that gives a seamless look.
+- PUL is a smooth material that gives a seamless look.

 Again, a personal preference.
 It refers to how the nappy cover closes.

-- Velcro nappies are very easy to do up and are considered dad and grandparent proof!
+- Velcro nappies are very easy to fit and are considered dad and grandparent proof!
 They are also a popular option to send to childcare.
 Once children are old enough to pull the Velcro apart you may need to invest in snaps though, or put the cover on backwards!

 - Snaps come in all shapes, sizes and combinations.
-Some brands have a single row, others a double row and some a combination of both!
-Most OSFM will have snaps that can be snapped down to fit newborn and small babies.
+Some brands have a single row of waist snaps, others a double row and some a combination of both!
+Most OSFM will have rise snaps on the front that can be snapped down to fit newborn and small babies.
 OSFM can have numerous rows of snaps to get the perfect fit for your baby.
 Most children will be unable to undo snaps, which is important.

 - Most nappies will have front snaps, where the front lays flat and the wings snap over the top at the front.
 They are the most common choice on the market.
 Front snapping OSFM nappies will also have rise snaps on the front to make them smaller for newborns etc.